hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Objective

-Support CNN backbones containing an RGB stem, pointwise Conv, C32 Conv, and depthwise Conv.
+Support the Conv backbones required by the selected full-size YOLO and MobileNet artifacts: RGB stem, pointwise Conv, C32 Conv, depthwise Conv, and their fused final-requantization activations.
+Channel, stride, and padding coverage is expanded from concrete model instances, not from generic TFLite Conv parameter space.

 Current progress: constrained pointwise Conv1x1, RGB K3 S2, generic full-group C32 K3, and depthwise K3 S1/S2 lowering are implemented.
 The generated command